jeffbryner/aws-serverless-kickstart/useful_python.md

 }
 ```

-To update/change an existing secret:
+To update/change an existing secret issue the following statement from the command line:
 ```bash
 aws secretsmanager update-secret --secret-id kickstart_api_key --secret-string "newapikeygoeshere"
 ```